-This passage makes it clear Jesus is not saying the Old Testament “no longer applies” with his message of the New Testament, as many believers, apologists and theologians have incorrectly stated, but rather, is still in effect.
+As stated previously in this book, this passage makes it clear Jesus is not saying the Old Testament “no longer applies” with his message of the New Testament, as many believers, apologists and theologians have incorrectly stated, but rather, is still in effect.
 He is therefore saying he was to fulfill the same Law that included God’s advocacy or allowance of slavery, genocide, and polygamy.
 It is also the same Law in which there is no afterlife, yet Jesus claimed there is an afterlife – in direct contradiction to the Old Testament Jesus himself said is still in effect.
 So which is it Jesus?
 It cannot be both.
-It was for Paul, who never met Jesus to claim the Old Testament Law is no longer applicable to those “of faith,” which is in direct contradiction to James, the brother of Jesus’ teachings that adhered strictly to Old Testament messianic beliefs about a warrior messiah who would militarily crush his enemies, not one such as Jesus of the New Testament who advocated paying taxes to Caesar and to “turn the other cheek.”
+It was for Paul, who never met Jesus as a flesh-and-blood person to claim the Old Testament Law is no longer applicable to those “of faith,” which is in direct contradiction to James, the brother of Jesus’ teachings that adhered strictly to Old Testament messianic beliefs as well as those of the Dead Sea Scrolls about a warrior messiah who would militarily crush his enemies, not one such as Jesus of the New Testament who advocated paying taxes to Caesar and to “turn the other cheek.”
 Paul’s message is also in direct contradiction to Jesus’ words as recorded in Matthew 5:17-18, which Paul must not have read, or more likely, as we learned in the last chapter, was not yet written when Paul was writing his epistles.

-Regardless of what the Bible says or does not say, whether it is a fiction, fraud, or just poetic metaphors for living, it is certain that all things are impermanent, and that death, decay, flux, and change, are forever a part of this dance of existence in the only world we can empirically verify and therefore know for certain is actually real – this one.
-While I have spent a great deal of time in this book describing why religious belief is incorrect and not a reliable basis for knowing what is actually true, I wanted to reflect a bit on the positives of a non-theistic viewpoint.
+Regardless of what the Bible says or does not say, whether it is a fiction, fraud, or just poetic metaphors for living, it is certain from our observations of the universe and from sound reasoning that all things are impermanent, and that death, decay, flux, and change, are forever a part of this dance of existence in the only reality we can empirically verify and therefore know for certain is actually real – this one.
+While I have spent a great deal of time in this book focusing on why religious belief is incorrect and not a reliable basis for knowing what is actually true, I wanted to finally reflect, in the afterword of this book, a bit on the positives of a non-theistic viewpoint.
 All too often non-believers readily describe what is wrong with religious belief without providing any positive alternative viewpoint, or the benefits of non-belief.
-This is something I myself have often been guilty of.
-There are many emotional, psychological, and cultural implications when embracing rationality and sound reasoning which need to be addressed if we are to find a measure of joy, acceptance, and peace in this life.
-Nevertheless, while the lyrics of the song “Dust in the Wind” and the Old Testament scripture passages quoted above may seem “depressing” to many of us, they don’t necessarily have to be depressing.
+This is in my opinion perhaps the biggest failing of atheism, which while providing a corrective to the problems of religious dogmatism and belief, does not offer much in terms of another positive pathway to living.
+This is something I myself have often been guilty of, and I must confess have not in my opinion adequately dealt with in this book or otherwise.
+There are many emotional, psychological, and cultural implications when embracing rationality and sound reasoning which need to be addressed if we are to find a measure of genuine joy, acceptance, and peace of mind in this life.
+In other words, there is a cost to embracing rationality, sound reasoning, and an evidence-based view of reality.
+To paraphrase Sam Harris, believing in Santa Claus and his helpful elves at the North Pole is more fun than visualizing your parents wrapping presents on Christmas Eve in their pajamas, and maxing out their credit cards to purchase these presents.
+There is no guarantee a changed worldview will bring pleasant realizations.
+It may not.
+Nevertheless, while the lyrics of the song “Dust in the Wind” and the Old Testament scripture passages quoted previously may seem “depressing” to many of us, they don’t necessarily have to be.
 It can instead be quite liberating to know we need not necessarily remain enslaved to the illusory ego.

-I have often been puzzled how one could call an existence without an afterlife “meaningless,” as so many religious apologists and believers tend to do.
-For it is precisely because all things are impermanent – including our lives that give them so much meaning and compel us towards finding a sense of purpose.
+I acknowledge how scary a life without the apparent certainties of religious convictions can be because as stated previously in this book, I used to be a true believer myself.
+Nevertheless, I have often been puzzled how one could call an existence without an afterlife “meaningless,” as so many religious apologists and believers tend to do.
+For it is precisely because all things are impermanent – including our lives that give them so much meaning and can compel us towards finding a sense of purpose.
 Ironically enough, the price for a life of meaning and purpose we so cherish is death.
 For it is death that gives meaning and gravity to the stories of our lives, the value of our limited time, the tragedies of Shakespeare, indeed the very concepts of value and purpose themselves which permeate all we hold dear and cherish are only possible with death.
 Yet many of us live as if we are going to live forever.
-Little else explains why so many of us live lives with little urgency, wasting our time on things that if we thought about it from the perspective of the fact we are not permanent, that our days are numbered, we would waste precious little time because you cannot ever get it back.
+Little else explains why so many of us live lives with little urgency, wasting our time on things that if we thought about it from the perspective of the fact we are not permanent, that our days are numbered, we would waste precious little time on these trivialities because you cannot ever get time back.
 At least when you waste money, you can earn it back, but when you waste time that time is gone, never to return again.
 There are a finite number of days in each of our lives.
 Why would we waste any time at all if we truly knew and understood this?
 That is why Jiddu Krishnamurti said we must truly embrace and live with the reality of death every day – that we must truly learn how to die each day, instead of avoiding and denying this reality by rationalizing how death is an “illusion,” and how if we believe in or do the “right things,” we will one day get an “eternal reward” of Heaven after we die.
 Where is the meaning and purpose in an “eternal existence?”
 And if that was the “purpose” of God’s Heaven, why then did God not just create Heaven from word go and avoid all of this unnecessary nonsense, death, and unimaginable suffering?
 The “free will” argument many apologists try to use here doesn’t work – ultimately because there truly is no “free-will,” as stated previously in this book.
-Yet even if there was “free-will” on Earth, there is obviously no “free-will” in Heaven since we cannot “sin” while in Heaven, so why not give us no “free-will” on Earth from word go and avoid this entire debacle?
+Yet even if there was “free-will” on Earth, there is obviously no “free-will” in Heaven since we cannot choose to “sin” while in Heaven, so why not give us no “free-will” on Earth from word go and avoid this entire unnecessary debacle?

 If death were taken away, then “meaning” and “purpose” would cease to exist.
 For it is rarity which enables meaning.
 If things are “forever,” they can then be taken for granted because they will always be there since there will always “be tomorrow.”
 How could anything have any value if it is guaranteed?
-For without a literal “deadline,” we would languish in truly meaningless lives that stretch on for a purposeless infinity, instead of ones that are filled with immense meaning and purpose precisely because there are limits to our lives that compel us to therefore find value in what we want to spend our limited time on.
-That is why the idea of Heaven would in reality be Hell – for even pleasure that goes on and on and on and on would eventually become unpleasant because it is precisely the contrasts and limits of existence which gives our lives shape, meaning, and purpose.
+For without a literal “deadline,” we would languish in truly meaningless lives that stretch on for a purposeless infinity, instead of ones that are filled with immense meaning and purpose precisely because there are limits to our lives which can compel us to therefore find value in what we want to spend our limited time on.
+That is why the idea of Heaven would in reality be Hell – for even pleasure that goes on and on and on and on would eventually become unpleasant because it is precisely the contrasts and limits of existence which allow us the very experience of pleasure in the first place.
+Pleasure and any other value has no meaning when a contrast or opposite does not exist, which is why an “only pleasant” existence would not ultimately be pleasant at all.
 While we tend to think the “limitless” is the only which has meaning or purpose, it is actually quite the opposite.
 The problem is, if we live “forever,” then meaning and purpose cease to exist, and if we don’t live forever, then we have meaning and purpose, but as we have discovered before, and discover once again – we cannot have it both ways.

 So what are some of the positives of religious non-belief and genuine acceptance of reality, despite our difficulties in accepting it?

-- Ownership and accountability for oneself and the world in which we live without the reliance on “divine intervention” – discourages the “blame-game”
+- Ownership and accountability for oneself and acceptance of the real world in which we live without the reliance on “divine intervention” or “spiritual realms of existence” – discourages the “blame-game”

 - Realizing the immense value of things in awareness of the impermanence of all things